-- Ping: When receiving this command the application should send a Program Info Report as an indication that it is alive. - Help: When receiving this command the application should send a Program Info Report that contains a listing of the supported backdoor commands.
+- Ping: When receiving this command the application should send a Safir Log (at Debug severity) that indicates that it is alive. - Help: When receiving this command the application should send a Safir Log (at Debug severity) that contains a listing of the supported backdoor commands.

-Backdoor commands are defined as Dob messages and therefore sent to all subscribers.
-This means that applications have to check whether or not a backdoor message is addressed to the own application.
-Software Reporting provides classes (Safir.Application.Backdoor) that simplifies the reception of backdoor commands.
+Backdoor commands are Dob messages and are therefore sent to all subscribers.
+This means that applications have to check whether or not a backdoor message is addressed to them before acting on them.
+The SDK provides two classes, Safir.Application.Backdoor, Backdoor, that simplifies the handling of backdoor commands.
 The classes provide this functionality:

-- Setup of subscriptions for PI command messages. - Checking of whether or not a PI command is to be handled by own application. - Automatic answers to Ping commands.
+- · Setup of subscriptions for backdoor command messages. - Checking of whether or not a backdoor command is to be handled by this application. - Automatic answers to Ping commands.

-Output from an application as a response to a backdoor command should be through Program Information Reports (see Chapter 6).
+Output from an application as a response to a backdoor command should be through a system log, preferrably at Debug level (see Chapter 6).